g3eky/cube/README.md

 # Cube C Program with CMake

-A simple C program built using CMake with OpenGL support.
+A simple C program built using CMake with OpenGL and GLFW support.
+This program creates a window and initializes OpenGL.

 ## Project Structure